Oh Keo-don: Sexual harassment conviction

-On April 23, 2020, he resigned from the mayor of Busan, revealing that he sexually harassed a female aide during a recent meeting.
-In this case, Byeon Sung-wan, the administrative mayor of Busan, will take over as acting mayor of Busan.
+On April 23, 2020, he resigned as mayor that he had sexually harassed a female aide.

-Immediately after Oh Keo-don announced his intention to resign, the victim expressed regret through the Korea Sexual Violence Counseling Center and did not report it to the police, even though he said the situation at the time was clearly a punishable crime.
-In the statement, the victim said, "I was summoned by Oh's secretary for the first time during work hours early this month, and I hurriedly went to the office to be sexually harassed by the words of business calls," adding, "I realized that I could be recognized as a forced molestation, regardless of the seriousness, I am afraid that I would be seen as an unusual person," adding, "There was no political pressure and no conciliation."
+Immediately after Oh Keo-don announced his intention to resign, the victim expressed regret through the Korea Sexual Violence Counseling Center and did not report it to the police, even though he said that it was a punishable crime.
+The victim said, "I was summoned by Oh's secretary for the first time during work hours early this month, and I hurriedly went to the office to be sexually harassed by the words of business calls," adding, "I realized that I could be recognized as a forced molestation, regardless of the seriousness, I am afraid that I would be seen as an unusual person," adding, "There was no political pressure and no conciliation."

-The next day, the leaders of the Democratic Party of Korea held an ethics committee meeting to decide to expel Oh Keo-don, but failed to open due to a lack of quorum, and unanimously decided to expel him on April 27, 2020.
+The next day, the leaders of the Democratic Party of Korea held an ethics committee meeting to decide to expel Oh Keo-don, but lacked a quorum.
+They unanimously decided to expel him on April 27, 2020.

-On June 29, 2021 Oh was sentenced to three years in prison by the Busan District Court for sexually assaulting and injuring two female employees while he was the mayor of Busan.
+On June 29, 2021 Oh was sentenced to three years in prison by Busan District Court for sexually assaulting and injuring two female employees as mayor.
 The court rejected his claims that his crimes could be excused due to his alleged dementia and cognitive problems.